NathanNNguyen/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+  A token is a device that employs an encrypted key for which the encryption algorithm—the method of generating an encrypted password—is known to a network's authentication server.
+A token is assigned to a user by linking its serial number to the user's record, stored in the system database

 - [ ] What steps can you take in your web apps to keep your data secure?
+Creating a token would be one step to keep the data secure.
+Without the token, users wouldn't have access to the data that we render in our app.
+Another way to keep our data private in case that users would just type in the end point is to make a private route.

 - [ ] Describe how web servers work.
+A Web server is a program that uses HTTP (Hypertext Transfer Protocol) to serve the files that form Web pages to users, in response to their requests, which are forwarded by their computers' HTTP clients.
+Dedicated computers and appliances may be referred to as Web servers as well.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+PUT and POST are able to map through Create and Update when we interfacing with APIs/Servers.

 ## Project Set Up